wongshiyuen/online_retail_query/README.md

 # online_retail_query
-SQL queries for Online Retail Dataset (available at https://www.kaggle.com/datasets/vijayuv/onlineretail).
+SQL queries for retail data from year 2009/2010 of the Online Retail Dataset.

 ## Repository Contents
 This repository contains the following files: